zowe/docs-site/docs/user-guide/mvd-using.md

 ### Accessing the Zowe Desktop

-From a supported browser, open the Zowe Desktop at `https://myhost:httpsPort/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html`
+From a supported browser, open the Zowe Desktop at `https://{myhost}:{httpsPort}` or you can navigate to the direct Desktop URI at `https://{myhost}:{httpsPort}/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html`

-where:
+Where:

 -   *myHost* is the host on which you are running the Zowe Application Server.
 -   *httpsPort* is the value that was assigned to *node.https.port* in `zluxserver.json`.